rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   </ol>
   <p>I decided to go with the second option, below is an illustration of the features using the second option.</p>
   <img class="img-fluid mb-3" src="/assets/img/projects/bird_song_classifier/2DCNN.png" alt="2D CNN features">
   <p>With MFCC as the main feature of shape [n_frames, n_features] = [251, 20], RMS is tiled/repeated 20 times at each time step to match the shape of MFCC, the same was done for Spectral Centroid.
 Since continents embeddings had shape of [,embedding_dim] = [,2], the continents embeddings were first tiled/repeated 10 times along the features dimension and then repeated 251 times along the time dimension to match the shape of MFCC.
-After all features have shape [251, 20], they are stacked on top of each other to create a combined 3D features with shape [n_frame, n_features, n_channels] = [251, 20, 4], where the n_channels can be viewed similar to the number of colors in an image classification 2D CNN task, except an image would only have 3 channels (Red, Green, and Blue).</p>
+After all features have shape [251, 20], they are stacked on top of each other to create a combined 3D features with shape [n_frame, n_features, n_channels] = [251, 20, 4], where the n_channels can be viewed similar to the number of colors in an image classification 2D CNN task.</p>
   <div class='text-center'>
   <img class="img-fluid mb-3" src="/assets/img/projects/bird_song_classifier/2DCNN_summary.png" alt="2D CNN architecture">
   </div>